 Never Say Never In Salmon Fishing

 By Jock Monteith 21st September 2022

 Unless you wish to set yourself up for the inevitable fall never use the word 'never' in Scottish salmon fishing.
 If you're a 'negative' ghillie or a 'negative' type of occasional salmon fisher the same applies if you're ever advising other fishers it's a waste of time.
-You'll never catch a salmon is a dangerous, stupid & thoughtless remark if there ever could be one spoken on any salmon river.
+"You'll never catch a salmon' is a dangerous, stupid & thoughtless remark if there ever could be one spoken on any salmon river.

 Memories From The River Tay

 Although there are hundreds of riverbank incidents that come to mind on this topic from many years of riverbank life I'll relay an amusing one to you that happened to my own son Johnny right under the viaduct on the Cargill Beat of the Tay.
 As a young lad my son landed many salmon including a day of 7 from the boat with me when he was just 4 years old.
 Many of his early salmon had a significant bit of 'dad assist' tagged onto them which he was always naturally aware of!

 It was a very expensive 'exclusive use' October booking on the lower Tay which an annually returning party of Dutch fishers had booked for 6 rods but only 2 of them turned up due to unforeseen last minute business commitments.
 This booking also included 2 boats and 2 boatmen which left the riverbank completely un-fished as the 2 guests wished to mainly fish from both boats.
 I called my son and said 'Johnny get yourself up here' as we need some additional riverbank coverage as 4 of the fishing guests hadn't appeared.